authcompanion/authcompanion2/documentation/reference/adminapi.md

 Description: Updates a single user from the Authcompanion database with the user's ID.
 If a request does not include all of the attributes for a resource, the AuthCompanion interpret the missing attributes as if they were included with their current values.
 Authcompanion does not interpret missing attributes as null values.

 Bearer Token Required: `Authorization: Bearer {admin access token}`

+Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login.

 **PATCH** Request Body: